stephaneagg/Python-Simple-Web-Server/README.md

 # Simple-Web-Server
-Simple web server with written in Python using the Socket and Select modules to support both persistent and non-persistent HTTP connections with limited timeout capabilities. <br>
+Simple web server written in Python using the Socket and Select modules to support both persistent and non-persistent HTTP connections with limited timeout capabilities. <br>

 Py files in sws.py and client.py<br>